erlang/otp/erts/emulator/internal_doc/GarbageCollection.md

 Which one of these strategies is best depends a lot on what the process is doing and how it interacts with other processes.
 So, as always, profile the application and see how it behaves with the different options.

+## References

-   [1]: C. J. Cheney.
+C. J. Cheney.
 A nonrecursive list compacting algorithm.
 Commun.
 ACM, 13(11):677–678, Nov.
 1970.

-   [2]: D. Ungar.
+D. Ungar.
 Generation scavenging: A non-disruptive high performance storage reclamation algorithm.
 SIGSOFT Softw.
 Eng.
 Notes, 9(3):157–167, Apr.
 1984.